DataStax-Examples/connecting-to-database-with-nodejs/README.md

 `USEAPOLLO=true DBUSERNAME=XXX DBPASSWORD=XXX KEYSPACE=XXX SECURECONNECTBUNDLEPATH="/valid/path/to/secureconnectbundle.zip" node app.js`

-If you would like to connect to a DSE/DDAC/C* cluster use the command below, with the appropriate configuration added:
+If you would like to connect to a Cassandra cluster use the command below, with the appropriate configuration added:

 `CONTACTPOINTS=XX.XX.XX.XX DATACENTER=XXXX node app.js`